billyc/immersion/_posts/2022-09-23-summer-update.md

 - I'm not really using Anki at all.
 I'm just writing down new things that I hear into a notepad.
 I still call this sentence mining though 🙂

-- This month I finished _Neon Genesis: Evangelion_ (series + movies), and I'm now watching _Star Blazers_ as well as this a very gay drama on ARD called _All You Need_.
+- This month I finished _Neon Genesis: Evangelion_ (series + movies), and I'm now watching _Star Blazers_ as well as this very gay drama on ARD called _All You Need_.
 Honestly it's terrible but it's an antidote to all the schoolgirl anime I've watched thus far.
 Men with beards!
 Finally 😂

 - I've begun watching some YouTubers to shift toward "native content for natives" instead of dubs; mostly videogame channels including Ulti and Jinja.
 [Deutsch mit Benjamin](https://www.youtube.com/c/DeutschmitBenjamin/featured) is also oddly compelling!!!